Text Link

 Moreover, exposure therapy can help eating disorder patients develop new associations between their fears and outcomes.
 After exposure to their fear, they may learn that the outcome is not what they had expected.
 Developing tools to safely manage if the feared outcome does occur can also be part of this process.2

-Within Health eating disorder treatment
+Remote eating disorder treatment

 At Within Health, we tailor our treatment plans to meet the unique needs and challenges of each patient, and that includes creating thoughtful and individual exposures to support our patients.
-This includes support around exposures to new or feared foods during programming.

 Movement group therapy